tvlooy/php-pledge/README.md

 ## Usage tips

-Be carefull what you pledge!
-If you run PHP with mod_php, you will be pledging and Apache child processes!
+Be careful what you pledge!
+If you run PHP with mod_php, you will be pledging an Apache child processes!
 If you pledge php_fpm you will be pledging it for the lifetime of the process, not just the request!

 For your web SAPI, make sure you limit the amount of loaded extensions.
 If you only need ```phar```, ```pcntl```, ...